CV4RA/MMAP-DRL-Nav/README.md

-# Integrated Robot Navigation System
+# Multimodal Robot Navigation System

 ## Project Overview

-This project aims to develop an integrated robot navigation system that processes data from various sensors (such as IMU, camera, and LiDAR) through a perception module, a cross-domain attention module, and a decision-making module, ultimately outputting the robot's action strategy in real-world scenarios.
+This project aims to develop an multimodal robot navigation system that processes data from various sensors (such as IMU, camera, and LiDAR) through a perception module, a cross-domain attention module, and a decision-making module, ultimately outputting the robot's action strategy in real-world scenarios.
 The system is based on the CARLA simulator and utilizes deep learning techniques for training and testing.

 ## Table of Contents